PoCInnovation/Workshops/software/15.Svelte-Epytodo/README.md

 ✔ Learn to send requests and use responses with axios

-✔ Understand how front-end and back-end interact with each other
+✔ Understand how frontend and backend interact together

 ## Step 0 - Setup